circularsprojects/ecobot/README.md

 `e!set [ID] [AMOUNT]` - Set someone's balance (can only be used by ID set in variables.json\
 `e!work` - get money (work in progress)
 ## to-do
+- finish all commands
+- make file writing more efficient
+  - save to file every minute or so
+  - save in memory first